fluencelabs/awesome-fluence/README.md

 - [Projects](#projects)

 ## Database
-* [SQLite fork](https://github.com/fluencelabs/sqlite) — a lightweight SQL database ported to WebAssembly that could be used as of the modules or as a standalone application.
+* [SQLite fork](https://github.com/fluencelabs/sqlite) — a lightweight SQL database ported to WebAssembly that could be used as of the modules inside an app or as a standalone application.
 * [Redis fork](https://github.com/fluencelabs/redis) — a NoSQL in-memory database that persists on disk.
 * [Llamadb fork](https://github.com/fluencelabs/llamadb) — an SQL database written in Rust, great to play around with.